rniice/react-jibo-challenge/README.md

 # Submitting

 Zip and email, fork and provide your own repo either public or private.
-Doens't matter.
+Doesn't matter.